Ab initio benchmarks of neutrinoless double beta decay in light nuclei with a chiral Hamiltonian: Introduction

 Following this philosophy, significant progress has been made in the calculation of the NMEs of $0\nu\beta\beta$ decays in a set of light nuclei using nuclear wavefunctions from several many-body approaches.
-In Refs.~\cite{Pastore:2018,Wang:2019}, the NMEs for $^{6,8,10}$He and $^{10,12}$Be were calculated with a quantum Monte Carlo (QMC) method based on the AV18 two-body and IL7 three-body interactions.
+In Refs.~\cite{Pastore:2018,Wang:2019}, the NMEs for $^{6,8,10}$He and $^{10,12}$Be were calculated with a quantum Monte Carlo (QMC) method based on the NN interaction AV18 \cite{AV18:1995} and the 3N interaction IL7 \cite{IL7:2008}.
 The same QMC calculation was later carried out based on the local Norfolk chiral NN+3N potentials \cite{Baroni:2018} for the NMEs of $\nuclide[6]{He}$ and $\nuclide[12]{Be}$ \cite{Cirigliano:2019PRC}.
-In Ref.~\cite{Basili2020} the NME for $^{6}$He was calculated with a no-core shell model (NCSM)~\cite{Barrett:2013} based on an SRG-softened chiral NN interaction~\cite{Basili2020}.
+In Ref.~\cite{Basili2020} the NME for $^{6}$He was calculated with a no-core shell model (NCSM)~\cite{Barrett:2013} based on a similarity renormalization group (SRG)-softened chiral NN interaction~\cite{Basili2020}.
 In Ref.~\cite{Novario2020}, the NMEs of $^{6,8,10}$He, $^{14}$C and $^{22}$O were also calculated with the NCSM based on a chiral NN+3N interaction.

 In this paper, we present \emph{ab initio} calculations of the NMEs of $0\nu\beta\beta$ decay (including both $\Delta T=0$ and $\Delta T=2$ transitions) in several light nuclei with mass number ranging from $A=6$ to $A=22$ using two variants of the IMSRG---the VS-IMSRG \cite{Stroberg:2016,Stroberg:2017,Stroberg:2019} and the IM-GCM \cite{Yao:2018wq,Yao:2020}---and the importance-truncated (IT) NCSM \cite{Roth:2009} starting from the same chiral NN+3N interaction, aiming to benchmark the possible errors in the ground-state energies and the NMEs of $0\nu\beta\beta$ decay.